PathriVidyaPraveen/Mess-Registration-Website/README.md

 4) Handling everything in single front end files instead of writing multiple files for fast website.
 5) Mess Entry using QR Code based scanning and making the limit to 1 for breakfast , lunch aand dinner.
 6) Handling multiple mess registration requests at a time using timestamps.
 7) to write react in jsx files and not use babel scripts
+8) mess rebate and swap should be handled by this page only not some google form etc.